jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 --- middle

 # Introduction and Motivation
-The topic and goal of this document is to extend the complaint feedback loop recommendations described in {{!RFC6449}} (the terminology used in this document hereafter is taken from there) with an automated way to provide the necessary information to Mailbox Providers, to report message handling actions taken by message recipients, such as "mark as spam", back to the Message Originator.
+This memo extends the complaint feedback loop recommendations described in {!RFC6449}} with an automated way to provide the necessary information by the Message Originator to Mailbox Providers.
+The reader should be familiar with the terminology and concepts in that document; terms beginning with capital letters used in this memo are described in that document.

 As described in {{!RFC6449}}, the registration for such a complaint feedback loop needs to be done manually by a human at any Mailbox Provider who provides a complaint feedback loop.
 The key underpinning of {{!RFC6449}} is that access to the complaint feedback loop is a privilege, and that Mailbox Providers are not prepared to send feedback to anyone they cannot reasonably believe are legitimate.